railsbump/app/README.md

-# Is this gem ready for Rails 4?
+# Is this gem ready for Rails 4 or 5?

-**NOTE**: Currently, we only support Rails 4.

-[Ready4Rails.net](http://www.ready4rails.net) lists many gems and shows whether they are ready for Rails 4 or not.
+[Ready4Rails.net](http://www.ready4rails.net) lists many gems and shows whether they are ready for Rails 4 or 5.
 You can also paste your Gemfile to get a one-click report of the status of your Gemfile gems.

 ## Thanks to